djndl1/CSNotes/os/concepts/memory_management.md

 However, this slowed down the loading in order to modify the addresses, and sometimes it was difficult to determine whether an integer is an address.

-This kind of memory protection is reintroduced into [https://lwn.net/Articles/643797/](Memory protection keys)
+This kind of memory protection is reintroduced into [Memory protection keys](https://lwn.net/Articles/643797/)

 # Address Space